Academics

 1960

-Won both the Craven and Ireland prizes in his first year at Oxford; Kennedy Professor of Latin at Cambridge University (1984- ), a chair named after another OE, Benjamin Kennedy (1819)
+Won both the Craven and the Ireland Scholarships in his first year at Oxford, followed by the Hertford Scholarship in 1961; Kennedy Professor of Latin at Cambridge University (1984-2006), a chair named after another OE, Benjamin Kennedy (1819); FBA

 Professor of Zoology, University College, Cork (1922-1954)